Nicerice96/3303---Elevator/README.md

 3. Compile the Java files with the command: `javac *.java`.
 4. Run the SchedulerLauncher, ElevatorSubsystemLauncher, and FloorSubsystemLauncher in any order.
-5. Click start on the elevator window.
+5. Click start on the Elevator window.
-6. Click start on the floor window.
+6. Click start on the Floor window.
-7. (Optional) Tun the "tests" package.
+7. (Optional) Run the "tests" package.

 Test Instructions: